-A fun physical activity that teaches students about how their bodies react to different dinner foods
+A fun physical activity that teaches students about how their bodies react to different breakfast foods

 |Description:||Students move or freeze depending on whether a healthy or unhealthy dinner food is named.|

 |Objective:||Students will distinguish between "go" (healthy) and "slow" (less healthy) breakfast foods.|